tang-jiaxi/portfolio/README.md

+# Jiaxi Tang's Personal Portfolio Website

 ## About

-Hello!
-This is Jiaxi Tang's portfolio website.
-It was built with React, Next.js,
+This is my personal portfolio website that showcases my work in the three main areas of UI/UX Design, Computer Science, and Graphic Design.

+## Technologies used
+* React.js
+* Next.js
+* Matter.js
+* Tailwind CSS
+* CSS
+* ShadCN UI